 Not everyone qualifies for the Offer in Compromise IRS program.
 This is because it’s designed to be used by those who will not be able to pay their full owed taxes.
 The IRS feels that the majority of people have the means to do so, through a payment plan or by liquidating current assets.
 Those who cannot prove their inability to pay off the full amount owed cannot qualify for the Offer in Compromise.
 Instead, the IRS is willing to work with such folks to establish a monthly payment plan to cover all debts.

 That being said, the number of accepted OICs has been rising since the IRS introduced its Fresh Start tax forgiveness initiative.
-Are you one of the thousands who could be accepted for this tax relief program?
+Are you one of the thousands who could be accepted for this tax back tax assistance program?

-Our Offer in Compromise Calculator will let you know with a few clicks if it seems like you may be eligible for tax debt relief through an OIC.
+Our Offer in Compromise Calculator will let you know with a few clicks if it seems like you may be eligible for back tax assistance through an OIC.

 Before you begin, gather up some necessary information and paperwork.
 This includes:

-Gathering the paperwork to support your answers will make it easier when you are ready to reach out to a tax attorney or tax debt relief company to file for tax forgiveness.
+Gathering the paperwork to support your answers will make it easier when you are ready to reach out to a tax attorney or back tax assistance company to file for tax forgiveness.

-If you don’t qualify for an offer-in-compromise, you may be eligible for an installment agreement, currently not collectible status, or another form of tax relief.
+If you don’t qualify for an offer-in-compromise, you may be eligible for an installment agreement, currently not collectible status, or another form of tax resolution.

 There are several varieties of Offer in Compromise IRS program.
 The one most commonly sought is known as the Offer in Compromise, Doubt as to Collectability, or OIC-DATC, program, wherein you are simply unable to pay your taxes and you can prove it.
 A second is a Doubt as to Liability program, where you challenge the amount the IRS says that you owe.
 Finally, there is the Effective Tax Administration, where you can demonstrate that while you can pay the taxes, doing so would subject you to undue hardship.
 It’s important to know which one to apply for, so you can have a successful application.